6 trends paving the way for greener travel

 1. Committing to the use of sustainable air fuels

-According to Boeing’s CEO David Calhoun,
+According to Boeing’s CEO David Calhoun, SAF is "the only answer between now and 2050”.

 2. Investing in carbon removal technology

-On a mechanical level, a Swiss company called is pioneering a new technology that uses fans in modular machines to draw air into a collector.
+On a mechanical level, a Swiss company called Climeworks is pioneering a new technology that uses fans in modular machines to draw air into a collector.
 This, then, catches the carbon with a filter made of organic compounds.
-Once the filter is full, the collector is closed and heated to 100°C (212°F), releasing pure carbon dioxide
+Once the filter is full, the collector is closed and heated to 100°C (212°F), releasing pure carbon dioxide (National Geographic).

 There are other, more biological ways to remove carbon from the air as well.
 Afforestation, reforestation, bioenergy, and enhanced weathering are just a few examples of how direct air capture can help make green travel a reality sooner rather than later.
-In fact, Science Direct indicates that we have a
+In fact, Science Direct indicates that we have a global capacity to store between 5 and 30 trillion tonnes of carbon dioxide!

 Greenperk Header 1024x460